China–Philippines relations: Safety concerns from China

+In 2025, China had made four travel advisories about the Philippines over the course of five months since April.
 In April 2025, Anson Que, Chinese-Filipino businessman and CEO of Elison Steel was kidnapped and murdered, with his body being found in Rizal province.
-The Chinese embassy, in response to this incident, made a safety warning citing "harassment of Chinese individuals and businesses."
-In July 2025, China's Education Ministry issued a safety warning for its students due to criminal incidents targeting them in the Philippines.
-In August 2025, China's Foreign Ministry issued a travel warning for its citizens due to "worsening" crime rates in the Philippines.
+The Chinese embassy, that same month, made a safety warning citing "harassment of Chinese individuals and businesses," however, did not specify cases for the advisory.
+The safety advisory from the embassy also came at a time during arrests made against Chinese nationals for espionage cases.
+The Malacañang Palace later denied the embassy's harassment claims.
+In July 2025, China's Education Ministry issued a safety warning for Chinese nationals studying in the Philippines due to criminal incidents targeting them.
+The Education Ministry also issued travel advisories for Chinese students in April and August citing security concerns.
+On August 30, China's Foreign Ministry issued a travel warning for its citizens due to "worsening" crime rates in the Philippines.
 The travel warning was refuted by the Philippines stating that crime rates in the country has declined.
+Carl Baker of the Pacific Forum stated that China's travel advisories on the Philippines "overstate the risk associated with ordinary tourist and business travel."